OlympusDAO-Education/Documentation/basics/migration.md

 {% hint style="info" %}
 You would not miss any rebase rewards if you don't migrate.
-Even if you chose to migrate after the migration phase, you will receive the same amount of gOHM that you would have received had you migrated immediately.
+Even if you chose to migrate at a later time, you will receive the same amount of gOHM that you would have received had you migrated immediately.
 {% endhint %}